caplogic/Mappedbus/README.md

 * When the limit field has increased a reader will know there's new data to be read, but the writer which updated the limit field might not yet have written any data in the record.
 To avoid this problem each record contains an initial 4 bytes which make up the commit field.

 * When a writer has finished writing a record it will set the commit field (using volatile) and the reader will only start reading a record once it has seen that the commit field has been set.

+The solution seems to work well on Linux x86 with Oracle's JVM (1.8) but it probably won't work on all platforms.
+The project contains a test (called CrunchTest) to check whether it works on the platform used.

 ## Questions